ethereum-optimism/optimism/specs/withdrawals.md

 interface Withdrawer {

     event WithdrawalMessage(
-        uint256 indexed messageNonce, // this is a global nonce value for all withdrawal messages address indexed sender,
+        uint256 indexed nonce, // this is a global nonce value for all withdrawal messages address indexed sender,
         address indexed target,
         uint256 value,